ldsstem/ldsstemdoc/docs/database/design.md

     <img width="180px" style="width: 80%" bor src="./image/course_1.png">
 </a>

 > The diagram above simply shows the structure of a learning design.
-A Learning Design is generally form by three parts, the course itself, curriculum components and the learning outcome.
-Each part is also associate with each other.
+A Learning Design is generally form by three parts, the course itself, curriculum components and the learning outcomes.
+Each part is also associated with each other.

 * course: Store the basic infomation of a course/ learning design.
 One course can have one or more curriculum component(s), learning outcome(s) and evidence
 * course_outcome_relation: Identify the course can achieve which learning outcomes.